 The evictions came while the EU and Kenya are in discussions about restarting a US$35 million conservation programme called the Water Towers Protection and Climate Change Mitigation and Adaptation Programme.
 The programme was suspended in January 2018, after a series of human rights violations.
 The day before the EU suspended the programme, Kenya Forest Service carried out a raid on the Sengwer’s land.
 During the raid a KFS guard shot and killed Robert Kirotich, a 41-year-old Sengwer man.

 The EU has said it will cancel the funding if the government does not resolve the land rights dispute with the Sengwer.
-Simon Mordue, the EU Ambassador to Kenya, said, “By September 20th the duration will expire and the funds will be returned to the EU to cater for other programmes including helping member countries combat the covid 19 pandemic.”
+Stefano Dejak, the former EU Ambassador to Kenya, said, “By September 20th the duration will expire and the funds will be returned to the EU to cater for other programmes including helping member countries combat the covid 19 pandemic.”

 The Star reports Sengwer community members as saying that they “don’t care if the funding is cancelled as long as they retain their ancestral rights”.
 Sengwer Elders Chairman Paul Kiptuga said, “We are opposed to the EU conservation programme in the forest because past efforts were used by the Kenya Forest Service to mete out human rights violations against our people.”

 Eight human rights and conservation organisations have put out a press release expressing their concern about the ongoing forced evictions and calling on the government to stop the evictions:

 BURNING OF 28 SENGWER HOMES IN EMBOBUT FOREST, ELGEYO MARAKWET, 10 JULY 2020